 At Tundra Travels we believe the best Alaska backcountry guides are year-round residents with years – or decades! – of experience who hold a deep appreciation for wild places.

 With years of guiding experience and an enthusiasm for wild landscapes, Malcolm loves sharing Alaska with intrepid guests.
 Malcolm is an avid backcountry traveler in summer and winter and is a wizard with gear maintenance, repair and remote logistics.
 Malcolm enjoys wildlife and landscape photography and visiting the most remote corners of Alaska.
-Malcolm is a Wilderness First Responder and volunteers with the Alaska Mountain Rescue Group.
+Malcolm is a Wilderness First Responder, has a AIARE Pro1 Avalanche Certification and volunteers with the Alaska Mountain Rescue Group.

 Sprout won't be joining you in the wilderness but she wishes you grand adventures!

 Every Tundra Travels trip partners with a nonprofit working to protect the landscapes we visit.
-These are just some of the organizations we believe are doing excellent work in Alaska.
-See Our Trips to learn about the nonprofits we are supporting in with our 2021 trips.
+These are just some of the organizations doing excellent conservation work in Alaska.
+See Our Trips to learn about the nonprofits supported by each 2022 trip.